Hope90/Auto-Insurance-Claim-Prediction/README.md

-# Descartes Underwriting Data Scientist Technical Test
+# Data Scientist Technical Test: Auto Insurance
 ## Goal
 The aim of the project is to write a code which should be able to make a prediction on the dataset Auto Insurance.
 The target for this project is `TARGET_FLAG`.